 Another cute idea for the styrofoam is to make Mr. and Mrs. Santa Claus faces using red felt and cotton .
 YOu can paint or draw or decoupage the facial features and add wire rim glasses.
 Or, you could stack them and make snowmen and women.
 Add popsicle sticks to the bottom for skis.
 Cloth for scarves.
 Dip in white glitter for that frosty look. etc.

-ive got one i made a few years ago using mini marshmallows, red sequins and straight pins. put a sequin on a straight pin, push it through the end of a marshmallow, and stick it in your styrofoam. once you cover it completely, you can use another pin to attach some ribbon or string to hang it. they last for much longer then you'd expect too.
+ive got one i made a few years ago using mini marshmallows, red sequins and straight pins. put a sequin on a straight pin, push it through the end of a marshmallow, and stick it in your styrofoam.

 I have one that uses pins thru little plastic beads. and on the top is a "scene" glued on, with plastic animals and trees.